mik3hall/Election-2016/election2016.md

 And Clinton won on popular vote.
 Clearly she had wasted votes, this is what the gerrymandering "efficiency gap" is based on.
 Maybe it is a measure that can apply without gerrymandering.
 One consequence of this would seem to be that when a Democrat county flips it means more votes lost, on average, than when a Republican county flips.
 All things and all counties not being equal.

-If I continue to update this I will attempt to consider these other factors.

 ******

 ## 2016